Acetaria: A Discourse of Sallets: Background

-John Evelyn (1620–1706) was an English author, diarist, and country gentleman, known for his works on fine arts, forestry, and religion.
-Evelyn studied at Oxford and the Middle Temple before traveling across Europe.
-After the Restoration, he held various public roles and became a member of the Royal Society in 1662.
-As a member, he contributed to the society's work, particularly in forestry and agriculture, and promoted the mezzotint engraving technique in his book Sculptura (1662).
-His Sylva, or A Discourse of Forest-Trees and the Propagation of Timber (1664) became a key work on forestry.
+John Evelyn (1620–1706) was an English author, diarist, and country gentleman, known for works on art, forestry, and religion.
+He studied at Oxford and the Middle Temple before travelling in Europe.
+After the Restoration, he held public offices and became a fellow of the Royal Society in 1662.
+He wrote on subjects including engraving and forestry, and his Sylva, or A Discourse of Forest-Trees and the Propagation of Timber (1664) was widely read.

-In 1668, Robert Boyle, a founding member of the Royal Society, published a list of research topics in the Philosophical Transactions, including the question, "What herbs are fit to make Sallets, and how are they to be ordered for that purpose?"
-Best known for formulating Boyle's Law on gases, he inspired Evelyn to write Acetaria.
-The material was gathered as early as 1679 and was originally intended as a chapter in his comprehensive horticultural encyclopaedia, Elysium Britannicum, which was posthumously published in 2001.
+In 1668, Robert Boyle printed in the Philosophical Transactions a list of questions for inquiry, including "What herbs are fit to make Sallets, and how are they to be ordered for that purpose?"
+C. F. Main writes that this question prompted Evelyn to write Acetaria.
+Material for the work had been gathered by 1679 and was first intended for Evelyn's horticultural manuscript Elysium Britannicum.
+That work was published posthumously in 2001.